8BIT0/SG2002_PX4_Nuttx/README.md

 qemu version 10.0.3

 how to run
-1. cd to nutx folder input
+1. cd to nuttx folder and input
-- tools/configure.sh licheerv_nano:sim
+- ./tools/configure.sh licheerv_nano:sim

 2. make